Earn money with YouTube – Creator Academy YouTube

 Joining the YouTube Partner Programme

 - Step 1: Read and agree to the YouTube Partner Programme terms.
-After signing into YouTube, enter Creator Studio and select 'Channel > Status and features' from the menu on the left.
-Under 'Monetisation', click Enable and follow the on-screen steps to accept the YouTube Partner Programme terms.
+After signing in to YouTube, enter YouTube Studio and select 'Monetisation' from the left menu.
+Under 'Monetisation', follow the onscreen steps to accept the YouTube Partner Programme terms.

 - Step 2: Sign up for AdSense.
 Create a new AdSense account or connect an existing one to your channel.
 You need an AdSense account to earn money from your videos and get paid.
 Set up an AdSense account.